Skip to content

 Meaning and Explanation

-This Shloka describes the process of embryonic development in Ayurveda, beginning with the Fertilization process and the union of the sperm (Shukra) and ovum (Shonita).
+This Shloka describes the process of embryonic development in Ayurveda, beginning with the fertilisation process and the union of the sperm (Shukra) and ovum (Shonita).
 It describes how the five elements (Mahabhuta) combine with the growing soul to make the body.

 It also outlines how the various elements contribute to the development of different bodily functions and features.

-- Vayu initiated division and movement.
+• Vayu initiated division and movement.

-- Agni regulates metabolism.
+• Agni regulates metabolism.

-- Jala ensures adequate hydration and nourishment.
+• Jala ensures adequate hydration and nourishment.

-- Prithvi provides the structural stability.
+• Prithvi provides structural stability.

-- Akasha creates a space for developing the body.
+• Akasha creates a space for developing the body.

 Definition of Sharir by Vagbhata